Choosing the Right Insulation for Your Miami Home

 • Raised floors: Must meet or exceed R-13

-While R-value is an important consideration to keep in mind when insulating your Miami home, it’s just one of many factors to weigh.
+While R-value is an important consideration when insulating your Miami home, it’s just one of many factors to consider.
 For instance, some insulation materials respond to weather conditions differently, which may impact your decision.

 Traditional batt insulation, for example, can experience reduced efficiency during high winds — a particular concern during hurricane season.
 Consult with a knowledgeable insulation specialist to weigh your options carefully and select the right materials for your home.